BelisariusLawl/TTS-40k-Resource-Pack-Without-That-Alt-Right-Stank-On-It/README.md

 In order to use this pack, you'll want to have a 40k map base mod for TTS.
 I highly recommend [the FTC 40k 9th Edition Map Base](https://steamcommunity.com/workshop/filedetails/?id=2121424734).
 Everything in this pack is intended to be loaded into your map base of choice using TTS's Additive Load capability.

 To access the maps in this pack within TTS, you'll need to add them to your TTS saves.
 To do so, download this repository as a ZIP archive and extract it.
 Then copy or move the Map Pack folder directly into your TTS "Saves" folder.
-On a Windows machine, this generally means putting the Map Pack folder in My Documents>My Games>Tabletop Simulator>Saves".
+On a Windows machine, this generally means putting the Map Pack folder in My Documents>My Games>Tabletop Simulator>Saves.

 Once you've got these two components, load up your map base in TTS and follow these steps:

   1) Set and confirm your table size
   2) If you don't already have a mission selected, select or roll for one as necessary
-  3) Using the Games menu, load in the Map Index Tablet save via additive load
+  3) Using the Games menu, load in the Map Index Tablet save via additive load<br/>
-    - You can either navigate to this in the Map Pack folder in your Saves or just search for "map index" in the search bar to go straight to it
+    - You can either navigate to this in the Map Pack folder in your Saves or just search for "map index" in the search bar to go straight to it<br/>
     - The 'Additive Load' option can be found by clicking on the 3 dots in the upper right corner of a tile
   4) Accept the popup that says that TTS wants to open a URL so that it can load the Map Index
-  5) Use the Map Index to determine which map you want to load.
+  5) Use the Map Index to determine which map you want to load.<br/>
     - For more information on how to use the index, see "Using the Map Index" below.
   6) Delete the Map Index Tablet or move it off the play space to some other part of the map base.
 You may need to click away from the tablet before being able to select and move/delete it.
   7) Using the Games menu again, search for the map you selected via the search bar and additive load it into the table.